abhishekbalam-xyz/thoughts/_posts/2018-02-01-old-ghosts-haunt-me.md

 I couldnt sleep the night before, so I could start the day at 4.30am..

-Sun was late to rise, so i waited till 5.30am to go.
+Sun was late to rise, so I waited till 5.30am to go.

 That's when the day started going to shit.
 I entered the gym after 2 days, weighing 97kgs, the heaviest I've been in 4 years..